 Your postgraduate research

-My PhD focuses on new industrial (path) creation and the spatial evolution of new industries over time.
+My PhD focused on new industrial (path) creation and the spatial evolution of new industries over time.

 I chose to study a PhD at CURDS because of its standing and reputation in the local and regional academic and policy community.